pricee/cs1200-beginners-git-workshop/README.md

 ### Setting up Github
 [Create a github account.](https://github.com/join)

-**(Optional)** Type the following into terminal to add a username to your Git.
+Type the following into terminal to add a username to your Git.
 It can be your Github username, or just your name:

 `git config --global user.name "[GITHUB USERNAME]"`

-**(Optional)** And also type the following into terminal to match your Git email to your Github email. **This email must match the one you associated with your Github account**:
+And also type the following into terminal to match your Git email to your Github email. **This email must match the one you associated with your Github account**:

 `git config --global user.email "email@example.com"`